How to Revive a Wilting Orchid

 Orchid Leaves and Flowers Wilting

-The reasons for orchid leaves wilting are because of low humidity, excessively hot or cold temperatures, drought stress or overwatering.
-Wilting and yellowing orchid leaves indicates the orchid is overwatered or the potting medium retains too much moisture.
+The reasons for orchid leaves wilting are because of low humidity, excessively hot or cold temperatures, drought stress, or overwatering.
+However, if your orchid is wilting and turning yellow, then from my experience, this indicates it is overwatered or the potting medium retains too much moisture.

-Whilst orchids can tolerate occasional temperatures that fall outside of this range, a prolonged period of hot or cold temperatures, results in the leaves and flowers wilting due to stress.
+Whilst my own orchids have tolerated occasional temperatures that fall outside of this range, a prolonged period of hot or cold temperatures results in the leaves and flowers wilting due to stress.

-The most common reason for orchid flowers wilting is because of temperature fluctuations and low humidity.
-Orchids flowers are very sensitive to sudden changes in temperature, particularly cold snaps and the flowers can wilt and drop off as a result.
+According to the experts, the most common reason for orchid flowers wilting is because of temperature fluctuations and low humidity.
+Orchid flowers are very sensitive to sudden changes in temperature, particularly cold snaps, and the flowers can wilt and drop off as a result.

 The most common types of houseplant orchids (moth orchids ‘phalaenopsis‘) are native to tropical climates where they grow in climates with humidity of 65% or more.